On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Further examples

 \end{lemma} \begin{proof} Follows from the fact that $\tilde{\tilde{\mathbb{Z}}}\cong\mathbb{Z}$ as $\mathbb{Z}[Q]$-modules and Proposition \ref{prop coefficients of hfp and ho}. \end{proof}

-The $\ha^Q_\star$-module structure of $\hzt^Q_\star$ is depicted on Figure \ref{figure coeffs of hzt}.
+The $\ha^Q_\star$-module structure of $\hzt^Q_\star$ is depicted in Figure \ref{figure coeffs of hzt}.
 Multiplication by $u$ is represented by blue dashed lines, whereas multiplication by $a$ is given by red dashed lines.
-Note that since the $Q$-action on $Q/e$-level of $\underline{\tilde{\mathbb{Z}}}$ is non-trivial, entries on $1-\sigma$ and $\sigma-1$ spots are different then the rest of $x=1$ and $x=-1$ columns respectively.
+Note that since the $Q$-action on the $Q/e$-level of $\underline{\tilde{\mathbb{Z}}}$ is non-trivial, entries on $1-\sigma$ and $\sigma-1$ spots are different from the rest of the $x=1$ and $x=-1$ columns, respectively.